 Iron is a naturally-occurring element that makes up about five percent of the earth’s crust.
 When it rains, the rainwater soaks into the ground and moves through rocks and soil.
 Some of the iron then dissolve and accumulate in aquifers that serve as groundwater sources for water wells.

 Hence, it is important to know whether or not your well water is contaminated with iron, how it affects your home, and what steps you can take to protect your drinking water.

-Signs of Iron Contamination and How It Affects Your Home
+Signs of Iron Contamination and How It Affects Your Home on Well Water

 While there is no evidence that consuming iron-contaminated water is harmful to your health, it can wreak all kinds of havoc in your household.
 Here are some common effects of iron in your drinking water:

 1. Metallic taste and odor

 Iron can give your water an unpleasant, metallic taste and odor, which can make it difficult to drink.
 When the iron combines with tea, coffee, and other beverages, it produces a dark, ink-like appearance and a dreadful taste.
 Besides, if you cook vegetables in water that contains iron, they might take on a darker and unappealing look.

 “Iron bacteria” naturally occur in shallow soils and groundwater and can invade your well water when it is constructed or repaired.
 The iron in your well water fosters the growth of this and other types of bacteria.
 So, if you notice any dark-colored reddish, brown or yellow slime in your sinks, bathtub, or toilet tank, there might be “iron bacteria” present in your water.
 This slime can also clog pipes and plumbing fixtures and make your drains smelly.
 Although most of the smell might be coming from sulfur.